oscerd/machines-walkthrough/try-hack-me/HackPark.md

 You'll need to be on a writable directory so move to C:\\Windows\Temp

-We are almost ready but first let's spin up Metasploit on a different terminal
+We are almost ready but first, let's spin up Metasploit on a different terminal

     msfconsole